apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 ## Introduction:

 [Scrapy](https://scrapy.org/) is an open-source Python-based web scraping framework that extracts data from websites.
 In Scrapy, you create spiders, which are nothing but autonomous scripts to download and process web content.
-The limitation of Scrapy is that it does not work very well with JavaScript-heavy websites, as it was designed for static HTML pages.
+The limitation of Scrapy is that it does not work very well with JavaScript rendered websites, as it was designed for static HTML pages.
 We will do a comparison later in the article about this.

 Crawlee is also an open-source library that originated as [Apify SDK](https://docs.apify.com/sdk/js/).
-Crawlee has the advantage of being a latecomer or, say, the latest library in the market, so it already has many features that Scrapy lacks, like autoscaling, headless browsing, working with JavaScript-heavy websites without any plugins, and many more, which we are going to explain later on.
+Crawlee has the advantage of being a latecomer or, say, the latest library in the market, so it already has many features that Scrapy lacks, like autoscaling, headless browsing, working with JavaScript rendered websites without any plugins, and many more, which we are going to explain later on.

 <!--truncate-->